Historical Evidence for the Resurrection of Jesus

 Did Jesus really rise from the dead?

-Christianity rests on a single claim: that the Son of God took on human form, died for our sins, and rose from the dead to offer us eternal life — if we accept that gift and change our ways.
-If that didn't happen, the faith falls apart.
-Here's what the evidence actually shows:
+Christianity rests on a single claim: that the Son of God took on human form, was crucified for our sins, and rose from the dead to offer eternal life to those who accept that gift and change their ways.
+If the Resurrection did not happen, the faith collapses.
+But many scholars argue the evidence is stronger than most people realize and can withstand serious investigation.

 -